CrystalNetwork/dart_mnemonic/README.md

 # dart_mnemonic

 Reference implementation of [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for the Dart language.
+This library is used to generate crypto wallet mnemonic phrases and derive HD wallet root seed from those phrases.

 ## Features